Jasoncarterjoseph/Online-Book-Store---MEAN/README.md

 $ npm start
 ```

-To start the client (port: 4200): open new cmd window (in project root) and run
+To start the client : open new cmd window (in project root) and run

 ```sh
 $ cd client